Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Final Salutation: Yours sincerely,

-*Jon Gerrard, MLA for River Heights retains the title Honourable and uses the initials "P.C." after his name because he is a member of the Queen's Privy Council because he was a former federal cabinet minister.
+*Jon Gerrard retains the title Honourable and uses the initials "P.C." after his name because he is a member of the King's Privy Council because he was a former federal cabinet minister.

 More information on titles and forms of address is available through the federal department of Canadian Heritage.